giovannalinda/javascript-fundamentals/README.md

 ### Hi there! 👋

-💻 This repository was made in order to record JavaScript concepts, feel free to research and clear up your possible doubts
+💻 This repository was made in order to record JavaScript concepts to research and clear up possible doubts

 ## Getting Started